x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/mailboxes-receiving-exceeding-limits-report.md

    - The percentage of mail that was spam

-Changing the Time, Type filters, or searching for a mailbox, will change both the chart and the table.
+Changing the filters or searching for a mailbox will change both the heatmap and table.

 > [!NOTE]
 > The default view is for the last 24 hours for all types.
 If no data is showing, that means you had no mailboxes exceeding the limit (or at risk) in the last 24 hours.